Quantum differential systems and some applications to mirror symmetry: Appendix: construction of the quantum differential systems associated with regular tame functions (B-side)

-However, $G_{0}$ is not always {\em free} over $\cit [\theta]$: it will be the case if $f$ is assumed to be {\em tame} \cite{Sab3}, \cite{DoSa1} (in this situation, we will cal $G_{0}$ the {\em Brieskorn lattice} of $f$).
+the {\em Brieskorn lattice} of $f$, which is the image of $\Omega^{n}(U)[\theta]$ in $G$.
+Notice the following important two points: by definition we have $G_{0}/\theta G_{0}=\Omega^{n}(U)/df\wedge\Omega^{n-1}(U)$ and $\theta^{2}\nabla_{\partial_{\theta}}G_{0}\subset G_{0}$.
+However, $G_{0}$ is not always {\em free} over $\cit [\theta]$: it will be the case if $f$ is assumed to be {\em tame} \cite{Sab3}, \cite{DoSa1}.
 A basic example of such tame functions are the ( Laurent) polynomials which are convenient and non-degenerate with respect to their Newton polygons at infinity, for which the freeness follows from a division theorem (essentially due to Kouchnirenko \cite{K}).\\

 {\em Step $2$: adding a connection with prescribed poles.} We still need a connection on the trivial bundle ${\cal G}$ with poles of order less or equal to $2$ at $\theta =0$ and logarithmic poles at $\theta =\infty$.
 In other words, the matrix of this connection in a basis of global sections should take the form